matuteiglesias/journal/content/Media/2025-05-28_Temporal_Analysis_of_News_Articles_and_Automation_.md

 ### Pending Tasks
 - Confirm and acquire necessary datasets for clustering and monitoring system design.
-- Implement the proposed automation methods for narrative and thematic analysis in economic news.
+- Implement the proposed [[automation]] methods for narrative and thematic analysis in economic news.
-- Finalize the design and implementation of the editorial production system with [[AI]] and human value integration.
+- Finalize the design and implementation of the editorial production system with [[AI]] and human value [[integration]].